Long Range Rifle Classes & Experiences

 Journey to a Mile Shot

 Don’t miss our private civilian-only long range shooting school in Wyoming near Jackson Hole!
-We customize each course for your preferred time, focus and budget, from $2,400 per day.
+We customize each experience for your preferred time, focus and budget, from $2,400 per day.

-Our world renown signature experience is a bucket list item perfect for a graduating son, a business partner or a bonding experience with our spouse.
-Our One Mile Shot Nomad Rifleman Experience is unparalleled anywhere in th world, with most guests achieving a one mile shot!
+Our world renowned signature experience is a bucket list adventure experience perfect for a graduating son, a business partner or a bonding experience with our spouse.
+Our One Mile Shot Nomad Rifleman Experience is unparalleled anywhere in the world, with most guests achieving a one mile shot!
 Are you ready to share one of the best days of your life with someone you care about?
 From $7,400 per day.

 Our most popular package is our 1-Day experience, which is at a ranch about 1 hour from Jackson, Wyoming.
 You will shoot a variety of precision rifles at targets from 100 yards to over a mile!
 World class instruction, use of rifles and other equipment and ammunition is included.
 LEARN MORE and BOOK.